ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - b - (REVIEW) Express - REST API.md

 - Bonus 3: deploy your API on fly.io + mongoAtlas
   - Next week  we will do deployment for project 3 but, if you want, you can also put this project online.
-  - You woud be able to test it with Postman/Compass, just as we're doing on localhost.
+  - You would be able to test it with Postman/Compass, just as we're doing on localhost.